1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US02- As an Human Resources Manager, I want to register a job that a collaborator need to have." as there must be at least one job which can be assigned to a collaborator.

 ### 1.5 Input and Output Data